cscart/docs/en/user_guide/look_and_feel/layouts/blocks/variations.rst

 #.
 A pop-up window will open.
 Switch to the **Create New Block** tab and choose **Products**.

 #.
 Choose *Variations* as the block's template.
-If you'd like to hide the **Add to wish list** button for variations, just click the **Setting** link and tick the corresponding checkbox.
+If you'd like to hide the **Add to wish list** button for variations, just click the **Settings** link and tick the corresponding checkbox.

    .. image:: img/variations_template.png
        :align: center